nandinisharma18/Assignment-5-Data-Tools/README.md

 # Assignment-5-Data-Tools

-Neural Networks is a category of machine learning that tries to emulate the learning behavior of the real biological neural networks.
-Neural networks in the biological point of view have neurons with dendrites which receives input and using its axon it produces an output signal to another neuron.
-We will attempt to duplicate this through the use of a class of algorithms known as Artificial Neural Networks (ANN), which will be abbreviated to neural networks.
-Neural networks creation process is divided into steps where one has to start from the least complex type of neural network which is the single perceptron.
+Neural Networks, inspired by biological neural networks, mimic the way the brain processes information.
+In the brain, neurons receive inputs via dendrites, integrate them in the cell body, and transmit outputs through axons to other neurons.
+Artificial Neural Networks (ANNs) replicate this using interconnected nodes, where each node processes inputs, applies a weighted sum and bias, passes the result through an activation function, and produces an output.
+These nodes are organized into layers: an input layer for raw data, hidden layers for transformations, and an output layer for predictions.

+The simplest ANN, the single-layer perceptron, models linear relationships.
+Each neuron in the perceptron calculates a weighted sum of inputs and applies an activation function to determine the output.
+While effective for simple tasks, perceptrons are limited to linear problems, driving the evolution of multi-layer networks capable of handling complex, non-linear data, forming the backbone of modern deep learning systems.

 ## Getting Started

-The following instructions will guide you to get this project running on your local machine.
-Ideally, the students should already have some level of programming competency, with Python being a desirable programming language.
-I have provided you with guidelines on how to deploy the project in a live system in the deployment section of this document.
+This document provides step-by-step instructions to help you set up and execute the project on your local machine.
+It is assumed that users have a foundational knowledge of programming, with Python being the preferred programming language for this project.
+For students or users without prior Python experience, it is advised to familiarize themselves with the basics of Python before proceeding.
+Along with setup instructions, this document includes a detailed section on how to deploy the project in a live system, providing insights into ensuring smooth integration and functionality in real-world environments.
+These deployment guidelines will help you transition the project from a development setup to a fully operational state.

 ## Prerequisites